LIS

 The following words, when used in this chapter, shall have the following meanings unless the context clearly indicates otherwise:

-"Mitigation" means all actions, both taken and not taken, which eliminate or materially reduce the adverse effects of a proposed activity on the living and nonliving components of a wetland system or their ability to interact.
+"Mitigation" means all actions, both taken and not taken, that eliminate or materially reduce the adverse effects of a proposed activity on the living and nonliving components of a wetland system or their ability to interact.
+Mitigation includes compensatory mitigation.

 Statutory Authority